sumtype/common-algorithms-js/README.md

 `yarn test`

-When running `npm test` or `yarn test` all the algorithms, tests, and "./es5.js" file are compiled based on their corresponding ES6+ files.
-This way when running your tests not only are your ES6+ algorithms tested in an ES6+ context, but your compiled ES5 algorithms are tested in compiled ES5 test contexts.
-Since modules in tests are loaded via "./es.js" or the compiled "./es5.js" file the export files themselves are tested too.
+When running `npm test` or `yarn test` all the algorithms, tests, and "./es5.js" file are transpiled based on their corresponding ES6+ files.
+This way when running your tests not only are your ES6+ algorithms tested in an ES6+ context, but your transpiled ES5 algorithms are tested in transpiled ES5 test contexts.
+Since modules in tests are loaded via "./es.js" or the transpiled "./es5.js" file the export files themselves are tested too.
 In addition, [standard](https://www.npmjs.com/package/standard) is run to ensure all ES6+/ES5 code is style compliant and the test breaks if there are issues.

 This repository uses [Travis-CI](https://travis-ci.org/sumtype/common-algorithms-js) for deployment testing on Node.js versions 8.9.x and 9.4.x.
 Test coverage is reported by [Coveralls](https://coveralls.io/github/sumtype/common-algorithms-js?branch=master).

-## Compiling ES5 Algorithms
+## Transpiling ES5 Algorithms

-You can also compile the ES5 versions of tests and algorithms manually.
+You can also transpile the ES5 versions of tests and algorithms manually.
 To do so, run:

-`npm run compile-es5`
+`npm run transpile-es5`

 or

-`yarn compile-es5`
+`yarn transpile-es5`